 CONSCIOUS MEDIA VISIONARIES

-A consortium of individuals and companies who range from curious about to fully dedicated to creating entertainment that elevates the world.
+A consortium of individuals and companies joining together to promote and create entertainment that has a positive impact on the world.

 Think Tanks | Education | Networking | Community Building | and More

-CMV supports all efforts geared towards the increase of the quality, the quantity, and the accessibility of conscious media.
+CMV supports all efforts geared towards the increase of the volume, production value, and availability of conscious media.

 What is Conscious Media?
 It is…

-It is well-documented media has mental, emotional, physical, and energetic impacts on the viewer.
-Conscious Media is entertainment which has a positive impact.
+Media impacts viewers mentally, emotionally, physically, and energetically.
+Conscious Media is entertainment that has a positive impact.
 It makes the world a healthier place on an individual and communal level.
+We need that!